A perfect snapshot of a not so perfect city.

-You may have seen this photograph with Genting Highlands in the background and the Petronas Twin Towers in front.
+You may have seen this magical photograph of Kuala Lumpur with Genting Highlands in the background and the Petronas Twin Towers in front.

-But the guy who took the photo, 24-year old Tan Jun Hong, explained that part of the reason is something called lens compression which was achieved with special equipment.
+But the guy who took the photo, 26-year old Tan Jun Hong, explained that part of the reason is something called lens compression which was achieved with special equipment.